-The fund uses a benchmark which is used only for comparison purposes and is not aligned with the sustainable objective of the fund.
+The Sub-Fund uses a benchmark which is used only for comparison purposes and is not aligned with the sustainable objective of the Sub-Fund.

-Sector and value based exclusions: The Sub-fund applies upstream of its investment process an exclusion filter on the following controversial activities: manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.
+Sector and value based exclusions: The Sub-Fund applies upstream of its investment process an exclusion filter on the following controversial activities: manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.

 Best-in-universe rating: A quantitative filter is applied to all of the companies assessed and based on an internal score and/or on the data provided by an extra-financial rating agency.
-The purpose is to define the investment universe that includes issuers with a minimum ESG quality threshold, below which an issuer is not eligible for investment, by eliminating the lowest 20% ESG rated issuers within each geographical region.
+The purpose is to define the investment universe that includes issuers with a minimum ESG quality threshold, below which an issuer is not eligible for investment.